 Montalcino has plenty of options for eating out.
 The town has several good restaurants, eateries, osterias, pizzerias, cafes and bars located all over the town.
 Mostly these restaurants all serve local dishes and Italian delicacies but some also have other European and international cuisines.
 However, it's best to stick to the local cuisine since these are the best.
 Dishes here are based on fresh produce and sea food is heavily used in most dishes.
 Montalcino is known the world over for its famous local wine, especially its Brunello di Montalcino.
 Some of the best places in to eat in Montalcino are Ristorante Albergo Giglio, Taverna Grappolo Blu, Osteria Porta Al Casero and Ristorante Al Giardino.

 Montalcino has a few small shopping streets close to the center of the town where tourists do most of their shopping.
-Most of these streets have small shops that sell shoes, clothes and other locally made souvenirs which the locals sell at high prices to the tourists.
+Most of these shops sell shoes, clothes and other locally made souvenirs which the locals sell at high prices to the tourists.
 The best thing to purchase in Montalcino is wine since the town is very famous for its many beautiful locally made wines.
-Montalcino is mainly known for its renown Burnello Di Montalcino, Rosso di Montalcino and the Moscadello wines.
+Montalcino is mainly known for its renown Brunello Di Montalcino, Rosso di Montalcino and the Moscadello wines.
 These can be found in almost all wine shops in Montalcino.